al051195/SkyWizard-SwiftUI-Liquid-Glass/README.md

 	<img src="https://github.com/hishd/SkyWizard-SwiftUI/blob/master/banners/ipad6.jpg" height="330">
 </p>

+### What's new in version 2.0
+-  Freshly updated with a brand new liquid glass design
+-  New app icon designed for iOS 26
+-  AI-powered weather summary

 ### Overview

 Sky Wizard is a weather information application, developed for iOS devices.
 The app is open source and developed using **[open metro](https://open-meteo.com/)** api for weather updated and **[photon](https://photon.komoot.io)** for reverse geocoding.
 Both the integrated api services are free for non-commercial use and required an api key based on the number of api calls.

-**Note:** The application is mainly designed for iOS devices and therefore the iPad experience will be less optimized.
-The iPad experience will be improved in the future updates.
-Stay tuned 😉
+**Note:** The application is mainly designed for iOS and iPadOS devices and therefore the Apple Silicon Mac experience will be less optimized.�

 ### Project Structure